maarten-pennings/CCS811/examples/ccs811flash/README.md

 ## Introduction
 The CCS811 has an internal micro controller with a boot loader and the gas application.
 As the [datasheet](http://ams.com/ccs811) explains the boot loader can be used to replace the gas application.
-Since most Chinese boards come with firmware 1.1.0, and ams has released firmware 2.0.0, I have written this example: it flashes 2.0.0 into a CCS811.
+Since most Chinese boards come with firmware 1.1.0, and ams has released firmware 2.0.0 (around april 2018), I have written this example: it flashes 2.0.0 into a CCS811.